bflaven/BlogArticlesExamples/using_selenium_web_scraping_automation/take_aways_popcornflow_two_feet_law.md

 Before deciding on a course of action, come up with three alternatives.
 Here are three ways of thinking about The Rule Of Three.

-- 1. Family therapist Virginia Satir encouraged people to have at least three choices.
+- (i).
+Family therapist Virginia Satir encouraged people to have at least three choices.
 She said: ... to have one choice is no choice; to have two choices is a dilemma; and to have three choices offers new possibilities. – The Satir Model, Virginia Satir

-- 2. Jerry Weinberg : If you can't think of three things that might go wrong with your plans, then there's something wrong with your thinking.
+- (ii).
+Jerry Weinberg : If you can't think of three things that might go wrong with your plans, then there's something wrong with your thinking.

-- 3. One more formulation: If you don’t have three options for a solution to a problem, you don’t understand it well enough yet, and you might need to explore it more.
+- (iii).
+One more formulation: If you don’t have three options for a solution to a problem, you don’t understand it well enough yet, and you might need to explore it more.

 --- Virginia Satir